goodmami/pe/docs/api/pe.md

   implementation.
 By default this is `'packrat'` for the [packrat](pe.packrat.md) *parser*, but it can be set to `"machine"` to use the state machine parser.

+  The *ignore* pattern is the definition used by autoignore.
+Set to `None` to disable autoignore.

   The *flags* argument can be used to affect how the parser is initialized.
 By default it is [pe.OPTIMIZE](#OPTIMIZE), but